Watch: Carloads of would-be thieves foiled by Four Square owner's $100,000 security set-up

-A reinforced steel roller door with padlocks inside and out meant a failed break-in attempt for at least eight would-be thieves overnight.
+A reinforced steel roller door with padlocks inside and out meant a failed break-in attempt for nine would-be thieves overnight.

-Security camera footage from outside Kharag Singh's store in Goodwood Heights, Manurewa, shows nine people trying to gain access to the shop.
+Security camera footage from outside Kharag Singh's store in Goodwood Heights, Manurewa, shows the group trying to gain access to the shop.

 They fail.